-- In the past 10 years, from 2007-2016, the overall average pass rates for CFA Level I exam are around 39.65%
+- In the past ten years, from 2007-2016, the overall average pass rates for CFA Level I exam are around 39.65%

-- The 10 year average pass percentage for December CFA Level I exam is around 38.8%
+- The 10-year average pass percentage for December CFA Level I exam is around 38.8%

 CFA Level 1 Pass Rates in 2015-16:

-- In June 2015, the pass rates for CFA Level I exam were 42%.
+- In June 2015, the CFA Level I exam pass rate was 42%.

-- In December 2015, the pass rates for CFA Level I exam were 43%.
+- In December 2015, the CFA Level I exam pass rate was 43%.

-- In June 2016, pass rates for CFA Level I exam were at 43%.
+- In June 2016, the CFA Level I exam pass rate was 43%.

 Declining Pass Rates for CFA Level I Exam:

-- This holds an important message for people with a non-accounting or financial background that CFA might require a good deal of extra effort from them to be able to clear the exam and it would not be intelligent to opt for CFA just because you are eligible to appear for it.
+- It holds an important message for people with a non-accounting or financial background that CFA might require a good deal of extra effort from them to clear the exam, and it would not be intelligent to opt for CFA just because you are eligible to appear for it.

 CFA Level I Study Plan Exam